 Bio

-Anita Gill is a writer, editor, and instructor originally from Maryland.
+Anita Gill is a writer, editor, and instructor.

-Her honors include two Fulbright fellowships in Creative Writing to Spain, the Mae Fellowship, an Anaphora Literary Arts Fellowship, and a Vermont Studio Center Merit Grant.
-Her writing has been listed as Notable in Best American Essays along with receiving nominations for the Pushcart Prize and Best of the Net.
+Her writing has received support from Anaphora Literary Arts, Vermont Studio Center, and Tin House Workshop.
+Her honors include two Fulbright Fellowships in Creative Writing, notable listings in Best American Essays along with nominations for the Pushcart Prize and Best of the Net.
 Kiese Laymon selected her essay, “Hair” as the winner of 2018 Iowa Review Award in Nonfiction.

 Anita’s essays, memoir, and satire have appeared in The Iowa Review, The Rumpus, McSweeney's Internet Tendency, Prairie Schooner, The Offing, Kweli, and elsewhere.
 Her interviews and book reviews have appeared in the Los Angeles Review of Books, Chicago Review of Books, and Hypertext Magazine.